 Through a partnership between Kathmandu University and Rangjung Yeshe Institute, the Centre for Buddhist Studies (CBS) was established in 2001 to provide formal study opportunities in Buddhist Philosophy and Himalayan Languages (Tibetan, Sanskrit, and Nepali).
-CBS currently offers a four-year BA, two MA degrees, a Certificate Course in Buddhist Studies, and a three-year research PhD degree program.
+CBS currently offers a four-year BA, two MA degrees, and a three-year research PhD degree program.

 All courses taught in degree programs earn academic credit which may be applied to CBS’s own BA or MA programs or towards degrees offered by other institutions.
 Visiting students may transfer credits earned at CBS to their home institutions subject to the requirements of their home institutions.